-I have been in the markets for close to 3 years.
+I have been in the markets for more than 4 years.
 I use a fusion of – Fundamental & Technical Analysis in my trading.
 I am still in the process of figuring out what works in the markets but I am making good money consistently.
 In this blog, I thought I will write about my never ending search of holy grail.
 Also about the books / sources from where I learnt my skills and the strategies I use in my trades.
 Please treat this post as a course content book for, say, a diploma in stock market which will help you cut short your learning curve.

 The line between investing and trading has eroded over time.
 Investing in the true sense is getting income through dividends paid by the company.
 To get regular income like dividends, I would rather invest in Government Securities which are risk free.
 In my methods, dividend is only a cushion for risk.
 Then came Ben Graham who bought stocks which were trading at a price less than their asset (book) value.
 His method worked when most of the companies listed in the exchange were old economy with asset heavy business models.
 Now, everyone is only interested in the price appreciation which makes everyone a trader.
 Per tax rules, if you buy and sell within an year, you are a trader.
 If you hold it for more than 12 months, you are an investor.
 Fundamental guys try to glorify their analysis but at the end of the day, price has to move higher than your purchase price for you to make money.
 My basic thought process, irrespective of timeframe, is:

 Buy Low, Sell High or Buy High, Sell Higher

 If you are a newbie and have never traded before or you don’t understand a company’s financial statements, please read the beautfiul primer by Zerodha.